 Are you a licensed professional who was arrested in Central Florida for an alleged criminal offense?
 You should not say anything to authorities without legal counsel.
-Contact Ashley M. Aulls, P.A. as soon as possible.
+Contact The Law Office of Ashley Aulls, P.A. as soon as possible.

 Ashley Aulls is an experienced criminal defense attorney in Brooksville who represents first time offenders accused of criminal offenses in numerous communities throughout Hernando County, including Weeki Wachee, New Port Richey, Inverness, Spring Hill, Wildwood, Brooksville, and many others.
 Call (352) 593-4115 to have our lawyer provide a complete evaluation of your case during a free initial consultation.